bqle/monkeysweeper/README.txt

   revealed, and if the adjacent squares are also empty, this process repeats

   4. JUnit testable component:
-  The Minesweeper class contains all the isolated logic needed for minesweeper and does not rely on GUI components.
+  The Minesweeper class contains all the isolated logic needed for monkeysweeper and does not rely on GUI components.
 I have also tried to separate the game logic into separate parts so that each part is small enough to be testable.
 For instance, for the solving algorithm, I separate the updateProbability methods from the getAdjacentBombProbability so that